-Unofficial transcripts can be accessed by current and recent students by signing into one's Populi account, clicking on the "My Profile" tab, and then clicking on the "Student" tab.
-To request an official transcript, current and former students can fill out the WCIU Transcript Request Form found on the website and send the completed form to registrar@wciu.edu.
+Unofficial transcripts can be accessed by current and recent students by signing into their Populi account, clicking on the "My Profile" tab, and then clicking on the "Student" tab.
+To request an official transcript, current and former students can fill out the online Transcript Request form found on the website or sending a request to registrar@wciu.edu.